cryptic-game/java-backend-old/CONTRIBUTING.md

 - If the commit is made without an issue, the issue id may be omitted.
 - Exceptions are hotfixes.
 More about this in *hotfixes*.

-For merges, the commit message must be `merge from SOURCE to DESTINATION (#PULLREQUEST-ID)`

 ## Pull Requests

 ### Title